Elizandrakrier/Elizandrakrier/README.md

 	•	Backend: Java, Python
 	•	Database: SQL

-🔍 Interests and Project Types:
-	•	Development of mobile and backend applications
-	•	System integration and APIs
-	•	Databases and data manipulation with SQL
-	•	Process automation and scripting with Python

 I enjoy tackling challenges and continuously learning to build impactful solutions. 🚀

 Olá👋🇧🇷